Zy0x/Lynx/README.md

 - Only For Snapdragon
 - Android 10 and above

-Lynx is an AIO module with integrated AI according to the desired application!
-Among them:
+Lynx is an AIO module with integrated AI according to the desired application! list option:
 1. More Balance Mode Options
 2. Disable thermal engine
 3. Dex2oat optimizer